mozilla/glean/docs/user/reference/general/initializing.md

 }
 ```

 The Glean Kotlin SDK supports use across multiple processes.
-This is enabled by adding a `dataPath` value to the `Glean.Configuration` object passed to `Glean.initialize`.
-You **do not** need to pass a `dataPath` for your main process.
+This is enabled by setting a `dataPath` value in the `Glean.Configuration` object passed to `Glean.initialize`.
+You **do not** need to set a `dataPath` for your main process.
 This configuration should only be used by a non-main process.

 Requirements for a non-main process
 - `Glean.initialize` must be called from the main thread.